 What’s a vector?
-You may think, naively, that any one-dimensional of numbers is a vector.
-But no!
-In math, we may call any one-dimensional array of numbers a ‘vector’, perhaps, but in physics, a vector does represent something real, something physical, and so a vector is only a vector if it transforms like a vector under the transformation rules that apply when going from one another frame of reference, i.e. one coordinate system, to another.
+You may think, naively, that any one-dimensional array of numbers is a vector.
+But… Well… No!
+In math, we may, effectively, refer to any one-dimensional array of numbers as a ‘vector’, perhaps, but in physics, a vector does represent something real, something physical, and so a vector is only a vector if it transforms like a vector under the transformation rules that apply when going from one another frame of reference, i.e. one coordinate system, to another.
 Examples of vectors in three dimensions are: the velocity vector v, or the momentum vector p = m·v, or the position vector r.

 Now, when discussing the relativistic framework of physics, we introduced vectors in four dimensions, i.e. four-vectors.
 The most basic four-vector is the spacetime four-vector R = (ct, x, y, z), which is often referred to as an event, but it’s just a point in spacetime, really.
 So it’s a ‘point’ with a time as well as a spatial dimension, so it also has t in it, besides x, y and z.
 It is also known as the position four-vector but, again, you should think of a ‘position’ that includes time!
 Of course, we can re-write R as R = (ct, r), with r = (x, y, z), so here we sort of ‘break up’ the four-vector in a scalar and a three-dimensional vector, which is something we’ll do from time to time, indeed. 🙂

 We also have a displacement four-vector, which we can write as ΔR = (c·Δt, Δr).
 There are other four-vectors as well, including the four-velocity, the four-momentum and the four-force four-vectors, which we’ll discuss later (in the last section of this post).